ilariagallo/fin-qa/README.md

 For the model, experiments were conducted using both `gpt-4o-mini` and `gpt-4o`.
 While `gpt-4o-mini` demonstrated strong mathematical reasoning capabilities, `gpt-4o`, with its larger parameter size (1.8 trillion vs. ~10 billion for `gpt-4o-mini`), yielded superior results.
 Consequently, `gpt-4o` was selected for the final solution.

-Further details and performance comparisons can be found in the *Results* section.
+Further details and performance comparisons can be found in the *Experiment Setup & Results* section.

 ### Inference